kennywall/import-test/_posts/2010-07-07-tools-you-should-offer-with-your-application-programming-interface-api.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/cloud-computing/shoveling-poop.jpg
 ---
-{% include JB/setup %}<p>I am spending some time putting together some recommendations for a vendor on their API.
+{% include JB/setup %}I am spending some time putting together some recommendations for a vendor on their API.
 They are a payment gateway, that offers something no other payment gateway offers.
 I really feel they could rock the market if they were better known.
 The problem is that they don't have a product manager and their Application Programming Interface (API) isn't presented well.
 In fact it isn't presented at all.
 They just offer up a list of web methods, and that's it?
 So I just reviewed a quick list of my favorite APIs out there and put together a quick list of tools you should offer with your API: